wfdb/wfdb-spec/spec/HEADERS.md

 offset such that its output was 1024 ADC units given an input exactly in the middle of its range.

-The baseline is not given explicitly, but may be assumed to be equal to the ADC zero value of 1024.
+The baseline is not given explicitly, and is thus defaults to the ADC zero value of 1024.
 The first samples acquired had values of 995 and 1011 (i.e., both signals began slightly below 0 VDC).
 The checksums of the 650000 samples are -22131 and 20052, and I/O may be performed in blocks of any desired size, since the block size fields are zero.
 The signal descriptions specify which leads were used: MLII and V5.

 Finally, the last two lines contain info strings.
 The first info string specifies the sex and age of the subject and data about the